silnrsi/font-tagmukay/README.md

 # font-tagmukay
-Tifinagh script font for Tawallammat
+Tagmukay is a Unicode font that provides glyphs in Tifinagh and Latin for the Tawallammat dialect of Tamajaq.